Subscribe to join thousands of other ecommerce experts

 How decision plots help to explain model predictions

 A decision plot is another approach to explaining how models arrive at their predictions.

 The x-axis represents the model’s predictions, centered at the expected (base) value, and the y-axis lists all features by descending importance.
 Such a plot is to be read from the bottom to the top.
 Here, each prediction is represented by a line.
 It reveals how each feature contributes to the overall prediction, and confirms what we have seen already: A discount can boost the conversion rate for certain items, while the price and competitiveness split up the predictions into further paths, before the brand popularity determines the final output value:

 The findings revealed by these model insights are consistent with our intuitive expectations: Conversion rates are likely to be higher for popular brands, and discounts also have a positive impact.
 This is a very good sign, as it means we can build up trust in the machine learning model.
 Moreover, the case study revealed that prices play a crucial role in predicting conversion rates, as competitive products undoubtedly perform better than others.

 While the order of the feature importances can vary depending on industry, typically the same characteristics are always decisive for the predictions.
 If you are curious about the impact competitor prices might have on your products’ performance metrics, stay tuned for the next blog post of this series on the importance of pricing!
-And if you are generally interested in this domain, keep an eye out for smec’s upcoming products, such as the Pricing Engine, that are driven by years of experience working with all sorts of retail data and aim to accelerate your growth.
+And if you are generally interested in this domain, keep an eye out for smec’s technologies, such as Dynamic Price Automation, that are driven by years of experience working with all sorts of retail data and aim to accelerate your growth.

 - Lundberg, Scott, and Su-In Lee.
 “A unified approach to interpreting model predictions.” arXiv preprint arXiv:1705.07874 (2017).